 Is it contagious?

-The duration of diarrhea will depend on the underlying cause.
+The duration will depend on the underlying cause.
 Diarrhea caused by antibiotic use may last as long as the child is taking the antibiotics.

 An average diarrhea virus lasts for 5 to 7 days.

 It is diagnosed by history, physical exam, and by examining the stool.
 If there is blood or pus in the stool, or if the diarrhea is not improving as expected, stool studies may be performed to determine the specific cause.
 These might include stool cultures, viral studies, and tests for parasites.